Search

 The international financial crisis and Great Recession of 2008- 09 called for a range of significant policy measures by central banks beyond aggressive interest rate cuts.
 Measures have ranged from improving international coordination to purchasing local private loan portfolios and direct intervention ...

-Overshootings and reversals: the role of monetary policy
+The financial accelerator under learning and the role of monetary policy

 Trilemmas and tradeoffs: living with financial globalization